-Advantages of Zinc Paint Disadvantages of Zinc Paint
+Advantages of Zinc Paint | Disadvantages of Zinc Paint |

-Good adhesion to galvanised steel Can be expensive
+Good adhesion to galvanised steel | Can be expensive |

-High resistivity to bi-metallic corrosion Requires proper ventilation when applying due to strong fumes
+High resistivity to bi-metallic corrosion | Requires proper ventilation when applying due to strong fumes |

-Dries quickly Not suitable for painting bare steel surfaces
+Dries quickly | Not suitable for painting bare steel surfaces |

 Learn the proper way to paint galvanised steel with our expert guide.
 Follow these steps for a long-lasting and durable finish that stands up to the elements.

-Galvanised steel is a type of steel coated in a layer of zinc to protect it from corrosion.
+Painting galvanised steel is simply a type of steel coated in a layer of zinc to protect it from corrosion.
 This coating creates a barrier that prevents the steel from coming into contact with moisture and oxygen over time, which are the two primary causes of corrosion.
 While galvanised steel is somewhat resistant to corrosion, it is still susceptible to bi-metallic corrosion when it comes into contact with bare steel or other metals.

 In order to prevent bi-metallic corrosion, it is important to use the proper isolation methods when working with galvanised steel.
-This can include using gaskets or washers made from materials that are compatible with both the galvanised steel and the other metal it will come into contact with.
+This can include using gaskets or washers made from materials like rubber or nylon, that are compatible with both the galvanised steel and the other metal it will come into contact with.
 It is also important to avoid leaving any bare steel exposed when working with galvanised steel, as this can create a direct path for bi-metallic corrosion to occur.

 Tip: When working with galvanised steel, it is a good idea to use tools, fasteners, and other materials that are specifically designed for use with galvanised steel, as these will be less likely to cause bi-metallic corrosion.